Mindspace,18 - 20 York Place,

 Employment counselling is offered, along with visits to local employers and opportunities for work shadowing or study placement.
 Communication skills, assertiveness and confidence building are key themes which run throughout the course.

-Peer Mentoring is another SQA accredited training course offered by Mindspace Recovery College.
+Mental Health Peer Support (SCQF Level 7) is another SQA accredited training course offered by Mindspace Recovery College.
 This is for people with personal experience of mental ill health who are ready to use these experiences to encourage others to move forward with their lives.
 The aim of this award is to equip the Candidates with the knowledge and skills to effectively work as a Peer Support Worker within mental health.

 This PDA is awarded on the successful completion of the two Units: